Vadorequest/fb-adblock-timeline/README.md

 _The `dist` folder is only tracked by git to allow third-party support like automated update from_ https://openuserjs.org

+## Where can I look at the JavaScript code?

+The files in the `dist` folders are minified, so don't look there.
+Look at the [source](./src/index.coffee)! :)

 ## Possible improvements:

 I'm mostly concerned about the languages limitations, here are some ideas to deal with it.